Azure/AROPBMMPubSec/Docs/02-installation.md

 # Installation

+## Considerations Before Installation

+### Networking

+The Generic Subscription archetype has a VNet created already, which will be used for ARO. (basic reference here: [Concepts - Networking diagram for Azure Red Hat on OpenShift 4 | Microsoft Docs](https://docs.microsoft.com/en-us/azure/openshift/concepts-networking#whats-new-in-openshift-45))

+Suggested changes for this network could be:

+- renaming subnets for clarity (Pod, Service)
+- right size for CIDRs?

+### Firewall

+Eventually will adopt this guidance: [Control egress traffic for ARO](https://docs.microsoft.com/en-us/azure/openshift/howto-restrict-egress)

+For now: allowing all outbound traffic to Internet for ARO nodes, and allowing bidirectional TCP 6443 between ARO clusters for management.

+## Install

 After deploying the Azure Landing Zone for PubSec, and creating a generic landing zone subscription, the following steps were done to deploy ARO.

 1. Register the Azure ARO resource provider: